 Adjunct Faculty, Intro to Music Theory, Piano, Alexander Technique

 Simone Parker joined the Austin Peay State University (APSU) department of music faculty as an adjunct instructor in 2012 and teaches piano, violin and viola at her independent studio, Sparkling Keys and Strings.
-Since Spring 2015, she offers group and private sessions in the Alexander Technique.
+Since Spring 2015, she has offered group and private sessions in the Alexander Technique.
 As a member of the faculty at the Madison Street Music and Arts Academy, she directs the Clarksville Youth String Orchestra.

 Since 2014 Simone Parker is a Nationally Certified Teacher of Music (NCTM), accredited through the Music Teachers National Association (MTNA).
 In 2010, she was awarded the Excellence of Teaching Award from the APSU-Community School of the Arts.
 The award recognizes Simone Parker for her continuous and consistent dedication to realizing the very best from her students, teaching them that in music as in life, great endeavors bring great rewards.